fahmifahim/linux-daily/linux-admin-lpic1.md

     ```bash
     $ ldconfig
     ```
-    - ldconfig will update the `/etc/ld.so.cache`
+    - ldconfig will update the `/etc/ld.so.cache`.
+Program will use this cache file to refer the newly added library files.

   2. Set the library path to LD_LIBRARY_PATH
   - Use this variable if you need to override the original installed libraries and use your own or a specific library.